butchertx/dfs_estimation_project/README.md

 ## Data source

-The data for this project can be found at the following link:
+The data for this project can be found at the following link: [Google Drive](https://drive.google.com/drive/folders/1Q6RCjrUE4Zn1V0MlRjrrsNuI_4epd3db?usp=sharing)

 There are .csv files containing projection data for offensive players and defensive teams for every week of the 2024 season.
 There is also a large csv file containing usage data for some Draftkings contests in the 2024 season.